-CORPORATE SOCIAL RESPONSIBILITY (Page 16)
+CORPORATE SOCIAL RESPONSIBILITY (Page 17)

 Our Board recognizes the importance of our sustainability initiatives and the need to provide effective oversight.
-Our Compensation Committee maintains formal oversight responsibilities with regular discussions at meetings of the full Board.
-We have established a robust framework for ensuring that our efforts are properly managed and implemented, including the establishment of a cross-functional Sustainability Council which includes leaders from across the organization.
+Our Compensation and Governance Committee of the Board (the "Compensation Committee") maintains formal oversight responsibilities with regular discussions at meetings of the full Board.
+Through a well-established framework and cross-functional Sustainability Council with leaders from across the organization, we continue to build on our disclosure reflecting the recognition of sustainability within our businesses' core strategy-and our belief that sustainability is essential to long-term growth.

-We received numerous recognitions for our sustainability and environmental responsibilities practices in 2017, some of which are highlighted below:
+We received numerous recognitions for our sustainability and environmental responsibilities practices in 2018, some of which are highlighted below: